BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Horses are allowed in the badlands but must NOT be on designated trails.

 The Badlands are far from any city or light pollution which makes it a prime place to view the stars and Milky Way on a clear night.
 Many photographers camp out and take stunning photos of the sunset or the sunrise.
-The open skies are perfect to capture these breathtaking moments.
+The open skies are perfect for capturing these breathtaking moments.

 In the last couple of years, we have had the fortunate luck to view the northern lights in South Dakota and a perfect spot for viewing them is also in the Badlands.
 These events are rare and unpredictable but if you are fortunate enough to be visiting during one of these events, then this is the place you want to be.